LighghtEeloo/lala-lang/nana/Proposal.md

 )
 ```

 In the example above we evaluated the block and retrived its value.
 But that's only half the story.
-The bindings are still kept for reuse during the hole compilation, which means:
+The bindings are still kept for reuse during the whole compilation process, which means:

 ```nana
 (